 More than 1.4 million visitors head to Utah’s Arches every year to lay eyes on one of the country’s most otherworldly—and visually arresting—natural phenomena: red sandstone formations shaped by water, wind, and time.
 A few of its most impressive include natural archways (hence the park’s name) like Delicate Arch and Landscape Arch along with enormous freestanding walls, known as “fins,” of Entrada sandstone.
 To be expected, visitors are known to crowd the park’s most famous landmarks but tend to arrive in fewer numbers during off peak hours (before 8 a.m. and after 3 p.m.).
 Enjoy the cooler temperatures as the sun begins to set, then make your way to Moab and Red Cliffs Lodge, right on the Colorado River, where cabins come with fireplaces and an on-site winery hosts free tastings.

 Zion National Park

-The most popular of Utah’s five national parks, Zion is seeing a steep rise in visitor rates (a 35 percent increase over the past 10 years).
-Photographers and Instagrammers are scrambling for their chance to capture that eye-popping rocky red and pink landscape, punctuated by steep plateaus and over a thousand species of desert plants.
+The most popular of Utah’s five national parks, Zion has seen a steep rise in visitor rates (a 35 percent increase over the past 10 years).
+Photographers and Instagrammers scramble for their chance to capture that eye-popping rocky red and pink landscape, punctuated by steep plateaus and over a thousand species of desert plants.
 The hike to Angel’s Landing, a popular rock site 1,500 above the Virgin River, is difficult—perhaps a higher power’s plan to keep the crowds away—but those who conquer it are rewarded with views of the whole canyon.
 Take advantage of the quieter, early or late hours of the day, then crash at Zion Lodge, the only hotel inside the park, where guests sleep in Western-style cabins or spend their nights stargazing from the open lawn.